akellaweb/snipersearch/content/index.md

 ---
-title: Greatest coffee with a conscience
+title: Greatest apps with a conscience
 image: /img/home-jumbotron.jpg
 heading: Great coffee with a conscience
 subheading: Support sustainable farming while enjoying a cup
 mainpitch:
-  title: Why Kaldi
+  title: Why we?
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans